nextpyp/pyp/docs/workshop/dhvi/dhvi_day1.rst

 .. nextpyp:: What we learned today
   :collapsible: open

-  In this session we learned some of the things we are capable of doing in ``nextPYP``:
+  In this session, we learned about the following topics:

   * Raw data import